-Student Organizations (Secondary Schools)
+Student Organizations

-Secondary schools in the district may encourage students to broaden their knowledge and citizenship by permitting the formation of clubs or other groups that relate to subject matter covered by the curriculum.
+Schools in the district may encourage students to broaden their knowledge and citizenship by permitting the formation of clubs or other groups that relate to subject matter covered by the curriculum.
 Such organizations shall operate within the framework of state statutes.
 Board policy, administrative rules and the parameters of the learning program.